bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 title: 'BDD in JavaScript: CucumberJS'
 author:
   name: 'todd anderson'
-date: '2014-01-08'
+date: '2014-01-19'
 ---
 I have previously written about __TDD__ in JavaScript, most notably using the BDD-style library [Jasmine](https://github.com/pivotal/jasmine) in a series on [building a Test-Driven Grocery List Application](http://custardbelly.com/blog/blog-pages/category/grocery-ls.html).
-In that posts series I went through thinking of User Stories for features and Scenarios as actual development tasks, and - reading back on it - it's all very green (no pun intended) in my finding a way to deliver test-driven code.
+In that posts series I went through thinking of User Stories for Features and Scenarios as actual development tasks, and - reading back on it - it's all very green (no pun intended) in my finding a way to deliver test-driven code.
 Nothing wrong with that and I will most likely look upon this and subsequent posts in the same manner.
 That said, I still hold true that TDD is the best way to deliver concise, tested and well thought-out code.

-Since that time, however, I have incorporated a different tool into my __TDD__ workflow for JavaScript-based projects that affords me the integration of feature specs more closely to my development and truly encompasses my current ideal of __Behaviour Driven Development__: [CucumberJS](https://github.com/cucumber/cucumber-js).
+Since that time, however, I have incorporated a different tool into my __TDD__ workflow for JavaScript-based projects that affords me the integration of Feature specs more closely to my development and truly encompasses my current ideal of __Behaviour Driven Development__: [CucumberJS](https://github.com/cucumber/cucumber-js).
 Essentially, it allows me to truly adhere to __TDD__ while developing from the outside in - running automated tests that fail until I have written code that supports a feature.

 ### &gt; assumptions and notes
-It is assumed that you are familiar with [NodeJS](http://nodejs.org), [npm](https://npmjs.org/), developing node modules and common unit testing practices as these topics too large to discuss in this post.
+For the examples in this post, it is assumed that you are familiar with [NodeJS](http://nodejs.org), [npm](https://npmjs.org/), developing node modules and common unit testing practices as these topics too large to discuss in this post.

 Supported files related to this and any subsequent posts on this topic will be available at:
 [https://github.com/bustardcelly/cucumberjs-examples](https://github.com/bustardcelly/cucumberjs-examples)

 ## CucumberJS
-[CucumberJS](https://github.com/cucumber/cucumber-js) is the JavaScript version of the popular BDD tool [Cucumber](http://cukes.info/) (which itself was a rewrite of RSpec).
+[CucumberJS](https://github.com/cucumber/cucumber-js) is a JavaScript port of the popular BDD tool [Cucumber](http://cukes.info/) (which itself was a rewrite of RSpec).
 It allows you to define Feature Specs in a Domain-Specific-Language (DSL) - called [Gherkin](http://docs.behat.org/guides/1.gherkin.html) - and run your specs using a command line tool which will report the passing and/or failing of scenarios and the steps they are comprised of.

 It is important to note that __Cucumber__ itself does not provide a default assertion library.
-It provides a command line tool that will consume defined features and validate scenarios by running steps that are written in JavaScript.
-It is the developers choice include the assertion library to be used in making those steps pass or fail.
-It is my intent to clarify the process through the example in this post.
+It is a testing framework providing a command line tool that consumes defined Features and validates Scenarios by running Steps that are written in JavaScript.
+It is the developers choice to include the desired assertion library used in order to make those steps <span style="color:green;">pass</span> or <span style="color:red;">fail</span>.
+It is my intent to clarify the process by example through a single Feature with multiple Scenarios in this post.

+### Installation
-Install __CucumberJS__ in your project using npm:
+You can install [CucumberJS](https://github.com/cucumber/cucumber-js) in your project using [npm](https://npmjs.org/):
 ```
 $ npm install cucumber --save-dev
 ```

 ## Gherkin
 If you had followed along in the previous [TDD Series](http://custardbelly.com/blog/blog-pages/category/grocery-ls.html), you will find the specs defined in that series similar to [Gherkin](http://docs.behat.org/guides/1.gherkin.html).
-In fact, I will be re-hashing a feature spec from that series to demonstrate working through your first cuke.
+In fact, I will be re-hashing a feature spec from that series to demonstrate working through your first cuke (aka, passing feature spec).

 If we were to remake the [Grocery List]((http://custardbelly.com/blog/blog-pages/category/grocery-ls.html) application under TDD/BDD using __Cucumber__, we would first start with a feature using the __Gherkin__ syntax:

 _/features/add-item.feature_
 ```
 Feature: Shopper can add an item to their Grocery List
-  As a shopper
+  As a grocery shopper
   I want to add an item to my grocery list
   So that I can remember to buy that item at the grocery store